2025 FIFA Arab Cup: Knockout stage

-The knockout stage will be the second and final stage of the tournament, after the group stage.
-It will start on 11 December with the quarter-finals and will end on 18 December following the final match that will be held at Lusail Stadium in Lusail.
-The best two teams from each group (8 in total) advance to the knockout stage to compete in a singles-elimination tournament.
-A match for third place will be played between the two losing teams in the semi-finals.
+The knockout stage was the second and final stage of the tournament, after the group stage.
+It began on 11 December with the quarter-finals and ended on 18 December following the final match that was held at Lusail Stadium in Lusail.
+The best two teams from each group (8 in total) advanced to the knockout stage to compete in a singles-elimination tournament.
+A match for third place was scheduled to be played between the two losing teams in the semi-finals.

-If the match is tied at the end of the original playing time, two halves of extra time will be played (15 minutes each) and followed, if necessary, by a penalty shoot-out to determine the winners.
+If the match was level at the end of the original playing time, two halves of extra time were played (15 minutes each) and followed, if necessary, by a penalty shoot-out to determine the winners.
 Below is an arc for the knockout stage of the tournament.
 Teams in bold indicate the winners of the match.